Proof complexity of positive branching programs: Positive simulation of non-positive proofs

 \subsection{Positive normal form of \texorpdfstring{$\elndt$}{eLNDT} proofs}

 We shall temporarily work with a presentation of $\elndt$ within $\poselndt$ by allowing \emph{negative} literals, in order to facilitate our later translations.
-For this reason, let us introduce, for each propositional variable $p$, a distinguished variable $\dual p$, which we shall also refer to as `negative literals'. \todo{formal status of $\dual p$} \todo{commented $\dual x$ notation.}
+For this reason, let us introduce, for each propositional variable $p$, a distinguished propositional variable $\dual p$, which we shall also refer to as `negative literals'.

 The system $\negposelndt$ is defined just like $\poselndt$ but also allows negative literals $\dual p$ to appear in (positive) decision steps.
 All syntactic positivity constraints remain.
 Furthermore, $\negposelndt$ has two additional initial sequents: